tf2pickup-pl/docs.tf2pickup.pl/docs/components-introduction.md

 - [RGL.gg configs](https://github.com/RGLgg/server-resources-updater/tree/master/cfg)
 - [StAC-tf2](https://github.com/sapphonie/StAC-tf2)

-We provide a [Docker image](https://github.com/tf2pickup-org/tf2-gameserver).
-If you must use a hosted server, you must install all of these plugins above and disable the following default SourceMod plugins:
+We provide a [Docker image](https://github.com/tf2pickup-org/tf2-gameserver) that has all the plugins and configuration.
+[Here](/docs/site-components-deployment) you can find some information how to set them up fast.
+If you want to use a hosted gameserver, you must install all of these plugins above and disable the following default SourceMod plugins:

 - `nextmap.smx`
 - `funvotes.smx`